hep-statistics-serialization-standard/hep-statistics-serialization-standard/README.rst

 ***********************
 HEP Statistics Standard
 ***********************
-Welcome to the High Energy Physics Statiscs Standard.
+Welcome to the High Energy Physics Statistics Standard.

 In short
 ========